higham/shrinking/readme.md

 * `test_shrink_timings`: runs timing tests on the shrinking codes as well as the NAG code `g02aa/nag_nearest_correlation` for computing the nearest correlation matrix.

+* `test_matrix.m`: used by the previous two M-files to generate a test matrix.

 Requirements